Masada: Modern tourism

-Legacy
+Masada myth

+The Masada myth is the early Zionist retelling of the Siege of Masada, a selectively constructed narrative based on Josephus's account, with the Sicarii instead depicted as national heroes, and in which the Sicarii were described splinter group of the Zealots.

+The siege of Masada and the resulting Masada myth is often revered in modern Israel as "a symbol of Jewish heroism".
+According to Klara Palotai, "Masada became a symbol for a heroic 'last stand' for the State of Israel and played a major role for Israel in forging national identity."

+To Israel, it symbolized the courage of the warriors of Masada, the strength they showed when they were able to keep hold of Masada for almost three years, and their choice of death over slavery in their struggle against an aggressive empire.
+Masada had become "the performance space of national heritage", the site of military ceremonies.
+Palotai states how Masada "developed a special 'love affair' with archeology" because the site had drawn people from all around the world to help locate the remnants of the fortress and the battle that occurred there.

 World War II

 The Masada story was the inspiration for the "Masada plan" devised by the British during the Mandate era.
 The plan was to man defensive positions on Mount Carmel with Palmach fighters, to stop Erwin Rommel's expected drive through the region in 1942.
 The plan was abandoned following Rommel's defeat at El Alamein.

 Israeli army

 The chief of staff of the Israel Defense Forces (IDF), Moshe Dayan, initiated the practice of holding the swearing-in ceremony of Israeli Armoured Corps soldiers who had completed their tironut (IDF basic training) on top of Masada.
 The ceremony ended with the declaration: "Masada shall not fall again."
 The soldiers climbed the Snake Path at night and were sworn in with torches lighting the background.
 These ceremonies are now also held at various other memorable locations, including the Armoured Corps Memorial at Latrun, the Western Wall and Ammunition Hill in Jerusalem, Akko Prison, and training bases.